West Nile Virus Vaccine Candidate HydroVax-001

 July 9, 2015 - A new U.S. NIH-funded investigational vaccine to protect against West Nile Virus, discovered and developed by OHSU researchers, is entering Phase I clinical trials.
 The OHSU team, led by Mark Slifka, Ph.D., created the test vaccine, called HydroVax-001, with a novel hydrogen peroxide-based approach that renders the virus inactive while maintaining its integrity; an intact surface structure permits the triggering of an immune response to cells infected with the virus.
 This preparation will allow the test vaccine to be administered to a diverse population, including those most vulnerable to the virus, such as the elderly and immune-compromised individuals.

 Clinical Trial NCT02337868: Phase 1 Trial of Inactivated West Nile Virus Vaccine.

 July 6, 2015 - A clinical trial of a new investigational vaccine designed to protect against West Nile Virus infection will be sponsored by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health.
-The experimental vaccine was discovered and developed by scientists at the Oregon National Primate Research Center at Oregon Health & Science University (OHSU) in Portland.
+Scientists at the Oregon National Primate Research Center at Oregon Health & Science University (OHSU) in Portland discovered and developed the experimental vaccine.
 The scientists were funded with a $7.2 million grant from NIAID, awarded in 2009.
 The new vaccine is being tested in a Phase 1 clinical trial at Duke University in Durham, North Carolina, one of NIAID’s Vaccine and Treatment Evaluation Units (VTEUs).